even3yu/even3yu.github.io/_posts/2023-09-20-transceiver.md

 // RtpTransceivers are not associated until they have a corresponding media
 // section set in SetLocalDescription or SetRemoteDescription.
 Therefore,
 // when setting a local offer we need a way to remember which transceiver was
 // used to create which media section in the offer.
-Storing the mline index
+Storing the m-line index
 // in CreateOffer is specified in JSEP to allow us to do that. absl::optional<size_t> mline_index() const { return mline_index_; }
 void set_mline_index(absl::optional<size_t> mline_index) {